-“The Secret Lives of Extremely Old People” — a new stage play
+“The Secret Lives of Extremely Old People” — a stage play

 Let me tell you about our new play, which is causing quite a lot of excitement even months before it goes on stage.
 Title: The Secret Lives of Extremely Old People.
 By me, Rachel McAlpine, with tremendous inspiration and support from at least 30 people so far.